 The children and spouses of U.S. veterans with service-connected disabilities or veterans who have died in service or from service-connected disabilities may be eligible for waiver of College fees.
-The student must complete the BOGW enrollment fee waiver application and submit the VA letter of eligibility to the Financial Aid Office.
-For more information see the Veterans Certifying Official in Admissions and Records.
+The student must submit the VA letter of eligibility to the Financial Aid Office.